Whermerson19/Whermerson19/README.md

      ### Whermerson Cavalcante 👋

+    Civil Engineering Student (UniFanor Wyden)

-Passionate about technology and how it shapes the world we live in.
+    Passionate about technology, how it evolves and shapes the world ...

-"Sometimes bad things happen in our lives to set us on the path to the best things we could ever live."
+    Currently, I study web and mobile development, with technologies such as (Node.js, ReactJS and React-Native).

+    The world and technology are always evolving, and I also hope to follow this path, never stop evolving ...